 Consider an overlapping generations model in which every household is defined by three generations - 0 (child), 1 (parent) and 2 (grandparent).
 In any period t, the earners and decision-makers in a household are the parents (generation 1), while children and grandparents (generations 0 and 2) are dependents.
 Parents choose the level of education of their children and the amount of durables they wish to purchase, ensuring, first, that a level of subsistence consumption, C (> 0), is met.
-The common household utility of members in any period t is given by where B_t is the total amount of durables present in the household in t.
-Note that B_t includes the amount of durables purchased by parents in period t as well as that accumulated by grandparents in period (t-1).
-When grandparents pass so do the durables they accumulated when they were parents (in period (t-1)).
+The common household utility of members in any period t is given by where $B_t$ is the total value of durables present in the household in t.

-(2) $$U(B_t) = C + B_t$$
+$$(3) U(B_t) = C + B_t$$